pg-nano/pg-parser/readme.md

 - Uses `prebuild-install` to avoid bundling every platform's binaries into the package.
 - Added `splitWithScannerSync` for SQL statement splitting.
 - [Generated](https://github.com/pg-nano/pg-parser/blob/16-latest/scripts/generateTests.ts) unit tests (see [snapshots](https://github.com/pg-nano/pg-parser/tree/16-latest/test/postgres_regress/__snapshots__) of every SQL case supported by `libpg_query`).

-### Features not included

-- No `deparse` support (turning an AST back into a string), as this isn't needed for our use case.

 ## Contributing